christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 \todo{describe that practical consensus protocols need to incorporate a reconfiguration protocol (and describe what this means)}

 TODO describe the situation of weighted quorums, for example as it is in Proof-of-Stake

+TODO describe reconfiguration after network partitions

+TODO typically communicate with a heartbeat (see HA clusters)

 #### State Machine Replication